stainless-steel/sqlite3-src/README.md

   ignoring any SQLite libraries that might be installed in the system.

-It is also possible to enable various [compile-time options] by setting environment variables with the same names.
+It is also possible to enable various [compile-time options] by setting environment variables with the same names, such as `SQLITE_ENABLE_FTS5`.

 ## Contribution